 What Is Excel Data Validation?

-Data validation in Excel is a feature that allows you to control the type of data entered into your worksheet.
-For example, Excel data validation allows you to limit data entries to a selection from a dropdown list and to restrict certain data entries, such as dates or numbers outside of a predetermined range.
-Data validation can also help you control formulas and the input from those formulas.
-You can even craft custom Excel data validation messages that help guide users toward the right data entry when they hit a limit.
-As a result, Excel data validation helps reduce the amount of unstandardized data, errors, or irrelevant information in your worksheet.
+Data validation in Microsoft Excel is a feature that allows you to control the type of data entered into a worksheet to improve the accuracy of the data.
+For example, Excel data validation enables users to limit data entries to a selection from a drop-down list and to restrict certain data entries, such as dates or numbers outside of a predetermined range.
+Data validation can also help control formulas and the input from those formulas.
+You can even craft custom Excel data validation messages that help guide users toward the correct data entry when they hit a limit.
+As a result, Excel data validation helps reduce the amount of unstandardized data, errors, or irrelevant information in worksheets.

 The Limitations of Data Validation in Excel

 Using data validation in Excel to set certain restrictions in your worksheet can help guide users toward more accurate data entries, but ultimately, these restrictions can easily be bypassed.
 If a user copies data from a cell without Excel data validation to a cell with Excel data validation, the validation is destroyed (or replaced).
 So, despite using data validation in Excel to control input, analysts can still be left with messy data sets because of this way to bypass any restrictions.
 In addition, if the validation is destroyed or replaced, it could affect how future data entries are input and generate future analysis complications.